autobrr/autobrr.com/docs/getting-started/windows.md

 :::tip

-If you need to ever restart the service, within Task Scheduler you can click on End and Run on the right side bar.
+If you ever need to restart the service, within Task Scheduler you can click on End and Run on the right side bar.

 :::

+## Done

+Now it's up and running, and you should be able to visit it at your `domain.ltd:7474` and login.
+Check out the next pages for further setup.